stanford-futuredata/tasti/README.md

 query.execute_metrics()
 ```

 We also provide an online version of the code that allows you to run the target dnn in realtime.
-For efficieny purposes, we use [Mask R-CNN ResNet-50 FPN](https://pytorch.org/docs/stable/torchvision/models.html#object-detection-instance-segmentation-and-person-keypoint-detection) as the target dnn.
+For efficiency purposes, we use [Mask R-CNN ResNet-50 FPN](https://pytorch.org/docs/stable/torchvision/models.html#object-detection-instance-segmentation-and-person-keypoint-detection) as the target dnn.
 However, the actual model used in the paper is the Mask R-CNN X 152 model available in [detectron2](https://github.com/facebookresearch/detectron2).
 We encourage you to replace the inference with TensorRT or another optimized model serving system for more serious needs.

 To run the WikiSQL example, download the data [here](https://github.com/salesforce/WikiSQL).